Skip to content

 An updated copy of the Enterprise server can also be obtained via the Binary Ninja license recovery page or the Binary Ninja customer portal.

 There are three different ways of upgrading an offline Enterprise server installation.
-All should end up in the same place, so which you choose is simply a matter of preference.
+Which you choose is mostly a matter of preference/convenience.

 Using Customer Portal

-The second choice is to log into the Binary Ninja customer portal to download an updated copy of the Enterprise server if the license is assigned to you:
+The first choice is to log into the Binary Ninja customer portal to download an updated copy of the Enterprise server if the license is assigned to you:

 1. Log into the Portal.